Ackis/AHK/README.md

 F12 - Start
 Shift - Stop

+## Gimmee Five

+Script idea taken from True Achievements - automates playing of first five or six rounds of playing.
+Useful for farming Kudos.

+## Instant War

+Scripts to automate unit building in Instant War, developed by Shadow Kisuragi, modified by me.

 ## Make it Rain

 Automatic clicker for the game Make it Rain.
 Don't use this.

+### Make it Rain (WP)

+Scripts for the Windows Phone version of the game.

+## Minesweeper

+Creates a new game over and over again for Minesweeper.

 ## Rise of Nations